Residential Life Housing Policy Philosophy

 or to commute daily from their parent’s home.

-provided they follow the application procedure.
-Proof of marriage will
+this requirement provided they follow the application procedure.
+Proof

 be required.
 Exceptions to the Housing Policy may be granted to students